 Janka Krajciova, DMA

-Originally from town of Senica, Slovakia, Dr. Janka Krajciova serves as piano faculty, collaborative pianist, adjudicator, and church musician in the Omaha area.
-She has served on the piano faculty at Omaha Conservatory of Music since October 2015, teaching private and group classes to students of all ages and levels, as well as accompanying for master classes, recitals, and competitions.
+Originally from Senica, Slovakia, Dr. Janka Krajciova serves as piano faculty, collaborative pianist, adjudicator, and church musician in the Omaha area.
+She has been on the piano faculty at Omaha Conservatory of Music since October 2015, teaching private and group classes to students of all ages and levels, as well as playing for master classes, recitals, festivals, and competitions.

 What to expect in lessons with Janka: